wkhtmltopdf/wkhtmltopdf/INSTALL.md

 (i.e. not located in `/home`) are not supported -- you are advised to use a VM instead to build wkhtmltopdf.

-Building is supported only on the current Ubuntu release (14.10), and the binaries are produced in a self-contained chroot environment for the target distribution -- you will need to first setup the build environment and then only you can perform the build for a 32-bit or 64-bit binary.
+Building is supported only on Debian Jessie (i.e. testing release), and the binaries are produced in a self-contained chroot environment for the target distribution -- you will need to first setup the build environment and then only you can perform the build for a 32-bit or 64-bit binary.